IP Vs CCTV

 Also, costs of an "Internet Protocol" visual network can be reduced if the appropriate networking equipment infrastructure is already in place.
 Plus, your network diagnostic tools should be able to effectively pinpoint any trouble spots within the system.

 Monitoring your system using an"Internet Protocol" solution however does require a large amount of bandwidth, and network speeds need to be fast.
 Fiber Optic LAN equipment is capable of fulfilling these requirements.
-VERSITRON has several types of fiber switches and media converters which have proven popular with proponents of this type of monitoring.
+VERSITRON has several types of fiber optic switches and fiber optic media converters which have proven popular with proponents of this type of monitoring.
 View an "Internet Protocol" Visual Monitoring Networks design.

 Those who have chosen an analog CCTV system and who are also using DVRs, have eliminated the "burdensome storage" tape issues which has been one of the leading disadvantages of analog "closed circuit television".
 Instead, they have taken into account that separate links that are not tied into a network can actually provide more reliability.
 They have asked themselves: What happens when the network goes down?
 What happens if the internet itself is down for a time?
 Or, they may have an area where low light is a factor.
 "Internet Protocol" monitoring networks are not as successful in low light areas unless the cameras are "piggy-backed" on the conventional PAL/NTSC resolution.
 View a "Closed Circuit Television" System Design.